Shelton Fabre: Bishop of Houma-Thibodaux

 On September 23, 2013, Pope Francis appointed Fabre as bishop of Houma-Thibodaux.
 He was installed at the Cathedral of St. Francis de Sales in Thibodaux, Louisiana, on October 30, 2013.

 In May 2018, Fabre was elected chair of the Ad-Hoc Committee against Racism of the United States Conference of Catholic Bishops.
 In November 2018, Fabre released "Open Wide our Hearts: The Enduring Call to Love", a pastoral letter addressing racism in the United States and the Catholic response to it.

 In January 2019, Fabre released a list of 14 priests in the diocese with credible accusations of sexual abuse against minors.
 The list went back to 1977, the founding of the diocese.

 Archbishop of Louisville

 On February 8, 2022, Pope Francis named Fabre as archbishop of Louisville.
 He was installed on March 30, 2022.

 Personal life

-Fabre is a cousin of his fellow African-American Catholic prelate, Bishop John Ricard, superior general of the Josephites.
+Fabre is a cousin of his fellow Black Catholic prelate, Bishop John Huston Ricard, superior general of the Josephites.
 Both are from New Roads, Louisiana.